about Cancer and Yew

-For this series, artist Françoise Sergy visited the Churchill Hospital in Oxford, in Britain, the Centre for Mechanochemical Cell Biology, University of Warwick, in Britain, and the pharmaceutical company Oncotec in Germany.
+For this series, artist Françoise Sergy visited the Churchill Hospital in Oxford, UK, the Centre for Mechanochemical Cell Biology, University of Warwick, UK, and the pharmaceutical company Oncotec in Germany.
 You will find more information about the scientists' work on microtubules in the section Visits to Biomedical Research Laboratories and about how drugs are made in the section From Plants to Drugs.

 The yew tree is an ancient type of plant, a very slow growing and very long lasting tree, eventually reaching up to 15 M in height.
 There are many examples of centuries old yews in Britain but younger trees are now much less common: In the Middle Ages yews were heavily harvested to make longbows and they almost disappeared as a result.

 In English, the tree has several names: yew, common yew, English yew, Irish yew, European yew.
 Its Latin name is Taxus baccata.
 The name Taxus probably comes from the Greek term taxon which means a bow: The use of yew to make bows goes back to prehistoric times.
 Baccata is from bacca, Latin for berry.